 Every time you open browser or surf in internet, DNS resolution are made and your computers keep track of them.
 Caching these resolutions actually improves the page load time, as your computer no longer has to ask another computer the address of the page.

 But overtime, it may store a bad entry which delays things.
 Ideally in every 24 hours your computer should update the DNS and remove these bad entries automatically.
-But you can flush the DNS cache manually too, Here’s how
+Such bad entries may prompt you with errors such as HTML5 video file not found, error 224003, etc. But you can flush the DNS cache manually too, Here’s how

 - Open “Windows command prompt”